nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `AddParticipantByIndexCommand` created by `AddParticipantToEventByIndexParser` contains 2 zero-based indexes.
 The first one is used to identify the `Participant` while the second is used to identify the `Event`.
 When the command is executed, the `model` first tries to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner (if unsuccessful, a `CommmandException` will be thrown accordingly).
-If the Event does not already contain the `Participant` object, the participant will be added to the event accordingly.
+If the Event does not already contain the `Participant` object, the Participant will be added to the event accordingly.
  Otherwise, a `CommandException` will be thrown.

 A `RemoveParticipantFromEventByIndexParser` parses the user's input and obtain indexes for Participant and Event respectively.